-Tennessee Bar Studies I

-Hours: 2 or 3 (Administration's choice) Course Frequency: Every Fall or Spring
+Tennessee Bar Studies I Hours: 2 or 3 (Administration's choice) Course Frequency: Every Fall or Spring Prerequisite(s): None

 This is a skills-development course that provides students with an intensive substantive review of selected legal material routinely tested on the written portion of the Tennessee bar exam.
 Subjects include Business Organizations, Civil Procedure, Personal Property, and Professional Responsibility.
 Through the use of questions and exercises in a bar exam format, students will become familiar with techniques for analyzing, organizing, and responding to essay questions on the Tennessee bar exam.
 There will be weekly assignments as well as required regular conferences with the course instructor to review written work and evaluate bar exam preparedness.
 This course, which is not intended to replace any commercial bar examination preparation course, is strongly recommended for students planning on taking the Tennessee bar exam.
-Tennessee Bar Studies I, along with Tennessee Bar Studies II and Bar Examination Skills, will expose students to all subjects tested on the Tennessee bar exam.
+Tennessee Bar Studies II and Bar Examination Skills, will expose students to all subjects tested on the Tennessee bar exam.
 Only students on track to take the next July administration of the bar exam are eligible to enroll.

-Tennessee Bar Studies II

-Hours: 2 or 3 (Administration's choice) Course Frequency: Every Fall or Spring
+Tennessee Bar Studies II Hours: 2 or 3 (Administration's choice) Course Frequency: Every Fall or Spring Prerequisite(s): None

 This is a skills-development course that provides students with an intensive substantive review of selected legal material routinely tested on the written portion of the Tennessee bar exam.
-Subjects include Conflict of Laws, Domestic Relations, Negotiable Instruments, Remedies, Secured Transactions, and Wills Trusts and Estates.
+Subjects include Conflicts of Law, Domestic Relations, Negotiable Instruments, Remedies, Secured Transactions, and Wills Trusts and Estates.
 Through the use of questions and exercises in a bar exam format, students will become familiar with techniques for analyzing, organizing, and responding to essay questions on the Tennessee bar exam.
 There will be weekly assignments as well as required regular conferences with the course instructor to review written work and evaluate bar exam preparedness.
 This course, which is not intended to replace any commercial bar examination preparation course, is strongly recommended for students planning on taking the Tennessee bar exam.
 Tennessee Bar Studies II, along with Tennessee Bar Studies I and Bar Examination Skills, will expose students to all subjects tested on the Tennessee bar exam.
 Only students on track to take the next July administration of the bar exam are eligible to enroll.

-Trial Advocacy

-Course Frequency: Offered when student interest and faculty availability allow examination of witnesses (both lay and expert), objections, and closing arguments.
+Trial Advocacy Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): Evidence

+This course will provide practical instruction in relation to the skills of advocacy in civil and criminal cases.
+Students will learn effective skills for jury selection, opening statements, direct and cross examination of witnesses (both lay and expert), objections, and closing arguments.
 Additionally, students will focus on case theory development and strategies best suited to jury persuasion.

-Prerequisite(s): Evidence

-This course will provide practical instruction in relation to the skills of advocacy in civil and criminal cases.
-Students will learn effective skills for jury selection, opening statements, direct and cross